jhump/grpctunnel/README.md

 // TODO: Create stubs using ch to send RPCs through the tunnel.
 ```

-Client code should not interact with the stream at all or risk corrupting the
-tunneling protocol.
-(All interactions with the stream should be done via the
-channel.)

 To close the tunnel, use the channel's `Close` method.
 This will also close the
 underlying stream.
 If any RPCs are in progress on the channel when it is closed,
 they will be cancelled.
-The channel is also closed if the context used to create
+The channel is also closed if the context passed to
-the stream is cancelled or times out.
+`Start` is cancelled or times out.

 To use client interceptors with these channels, wrap them using
 [`grpchan.InterceptClientConn`](https://pkg.go.dev/github.com/fullstorydev/grpchan#InterceptClientConn)